US labor judge orders Starbucks to reinstate high-profile union organizer

 Starbucks said Wednesday it is exploring options for further legal review of the judge's decision.
 It also noted that a recent third-party report found that Starbucks has consistently told workers it respects their right to unionize.

-According to the decision, Starbucks told the judge it expected employees to be available for at least 12 hours per week, and that it scheduled Brisack for those shifts to meet the needs of the store, not because she was involved with the union.
+According to the decision, Starbucks told the judge it expected employees to be available for at least 12 hours per week, and that it scheduled Brisack for those shifts to meet the needs of the store.
+It said it was not because Brisack was involved with the union.

 But Administrative Law Judge Robert Ringler noted that the Starbucks where Brisack worked allowed several employees to work one or two shifts per week.

-Note: This story was first published on Feb.
-7, 2024.
-It was corrected Feb.
-8, 2024, to use they/them pronouns for Jaz Brisack.